deepu04/Travel/README.md

-# Travel
-DBMS Project where travel records of commuters are maintained.
+A Database which collects the Travel Record of the commuters (Recordsinclude Mode of Travel, Travel Duration etc ) MYSQL Database
-React JS - Front end
+JS - Front End
-Node JS - Server
+Node JS - Back End